Majority of Millennial Women Have Money to Invest—But Fear Holds Them Back

 In short, women are saving up and interested in investing, but are unfortunately held back by fear.
 They’re smart about paying off debt first—and when they do invest, the record shows that they set themselves up for an even brighter future.

-SoFi Lending Corp. is licensed by the Department of Business Oversight under the California Financing Law, license number 6054612.
-SoFi loans are originated by SoFi Lending Corp., NMLS # 1121636.
+SoFi Lending Corp. or an affiliate is licensed by the Department of Financial Protection and Innovation under the California Financing Law, license number 6054612.
+SoFi loans are originated by SoFi Lending Corp. or an affiliate, NMLS # 1121636.
 Advisory services are offered through SoFi Wealth, LLC.